o3de/o3de.org/content/docs/userguide/codegen/template-drivers.md

 ---
-description: ' Create template drivers that preprocess data from Clang and pass it to Jinja2 output templates for use with &ALYlong;''s AZ Code Generator. '
+description: ' Create template drivers that preprocess data from Clang and pass it to Jinja2 output templates for use with Amazon Lumberyard''s AZ Code Generator. '
 title: Template Drivers
 ---
 # Template Drivers {#az-code-gen-template-drivers}